2013 Uni High took first place overall in its region at the Illinois Council of Teachers of Mathematics contest.

 2013 seniors Ryan Kuck, Edo Roth, and Freddie Stavins placed first in Regional Toshiba/NSTA ExploraVision competition for their project "TEVIA Tech (Tixel Enabled Visually Impaired Assistive Technology)."

 2013 subfreshmen Sam Guo, Sarah Zhang, Anshul Adve, Mehul Patnam, and Rima Rebei placed fourth in the state Mathcounts competition.
-Sam Guo placed fourth individually and was sent to the Mathcounts national competition.
+Sam Guo placed fourth individually and was sent to the Mathcounts national competition, where he placed 55th out of 228 qualifiers.

-2012 subfreshman Jazmin Tweedle and senior Jefferson Fu were recognized as winners in the Martin Luther King essay contest.
+2012 subfreshman Jazmin Tweedle and junior Jefferson Fu were recognized as winners in the Martin Luther King essay contest.

 2010 senior Diana Liu was chosen as a semifinalist in the Presidential Scholars program.